GROUP OBEDIENCE CLASSES

 Enclosed shoes are a must (Pro Tip: wear gumboots during the wet season!).

 Treats!
 To ensure you get the most out of your training session bring along a bag of your dog's favourite treats that he will work for.
 We always say, "you wouldn't go to work every day without getting paid!"
-Treats are your dog's paycheque.
+Treats are your dog's salary.
 Things like diced cheese, kabana, sausage, chicken, etc, work the best.

 If your dog has a tendency to get over-excited when he goes to new places, try to exercise him before you head to class.
 Your dog will find it easier to concentrate on classwork once he's got the energy out!
 Brain games, frisbee and tug of war work best for this purpose.

 If you have a nervous dog bring him down 10 minutes early and let him settle in and relax before starting class.

 Wear clothing that you can move freely in and that won't distract your dog.
 Long flowy dresses/skirts, dangling scarves and swinging jewellery tends to distract dogs.

 If you have any queries or questions do not hesitate to contact a member of our team to discuss, we will be more than happy to be of assistance.

 If you have participated in formal obedience training with your dog elsewhere and believe you are ready to move up a level, speak to one of our friendly team members.

 *Please Note - advancing classes is intended for handlers and their dogs who have trained TOGETHER previously.